Pop up mix Plain

 8. Once baits have been boiled, place on an absorbent towel or paper and allow to dry & cool.

-9. Importantly, it depends on time of year as to how long your drying/airing times will be, winter times tend to be longer than summer times due to extra moisture in the air.
-Allow baits to dry thoroughly on a drying rack in a dry environment for approx 3 days in summer time and around 5 days in winter time, depending on temperature, humidity and ventilation.
+9. Importantly, it depends on time of year as to how long your drying/airing times will be, winter times tend to take longer than during summer.
+Allow baits to dry thoroughly on a drying rack in a dry environment for approx 2 days in summer time and around 3-4 days in winter time, depending on temperature, humidity and ventilation.

 so far this is the best, easiest to use ready pop up mix i have found